appium/ruby_lib_core/.github/contributing.md

 - Android
     - `rake test:func:android`

+## Merge
+- Squash and merge when we merge PRs to the master

 ## Publishing on rubygems

 0. Ensure you have `~/.gem/credentials` If not run [the following command](http://guides.rubygems.org/make-your-own-gem/) (replace username with your rubygems user)